Olex2/Olex2Manual/Tasks/05_model_building.md

 ### Naming Atoms
 Olex2 offers a couple of useful features for naming, specifically; automatically adjusting hydrogen labelling if the parent atom name is changed and name matching for equivalent fragments if Z' > 1.
 These options are listed under `@Work|Naming`.
 To name atoms enter the **Start** number, change the **Suffix** and **Type** if needed.
-Click on £Name£, then use the left mouse button to click on the atoms in the required order, they will be labelled sequentially.
+Click on @@Name@@, then use the left mouse button to click on the atoms in the required order, they will be labelled sequentially.
 Press ESC when finished.

-- To restart from a number select the appropriate number and click on £Name£ again.
+- To restart from a number select the appropriate number and click on @@Name@@ again.
 A number can only be used once in association with a particular atom type, if one appears more than once the two atoms with the same name will be labelled in red.
 - **Automatic Hydrogen Naming** - if ticked, the hydrogen atom labels will automatically update to reflect changes in the parent atom name.
-Click £Refine£ for changes to the hydrogen atom labels to take effect (or type `CODE FixHL` in the command-line).
+Click @@Refine@@ for changes to the hydrogen atom labels to take effect (or type `CODE FixHL` in the command-line).
 - **Equivalent Fragments (Z'>1)** - name matching for equivalent fragments.
 Select one atom from the correctly named fragment then one from the fragment to match the names.
 Add a **Suffix** letter and click on **Equivalent Fragments (Z' > 1)**.
 The second fragment will automatically be relabelled.

 As with many options, name matching for equivalent fragments can be done in the command-line.
 After selecting the atoms in order, type `CODE match sel -n=suffix`, where suffix is the number required.
 Without selecting atoms, sel can be replaced by the two atom names in order, separated by a space.
 Two alternative naming approaches can be achieved using the command-line only: